jeffpk62/speech-to-text-icp/output.md

 # Output features
 {: #output}

-{{site.data.keyword.ibmwatson}} {{site.data.keyword.speechtotextshort}}: Customer Care offers the following features to indicate the information that the service is to include in its transcription.
+{{site.data.keyword.ibmwatson}} {{site.data.keyword.speechtotextshort}}: Customer Care offers the following features to indicate the information that the service is to include in its transcription results for a speech recognition request.
 All output parameters are optional.
 {: shortdesc}

+-   For examples of simple speech recognition requests for each of the service's interfaces, see [Making a recognition request](/docs/services/speech-to-text-icp/basic-request.html).
--   For examples of speech recognition responses, see [Understanding recognition results](/docs/services/speech-to-text-icp/basic-response.html).
+-   For examples and descriptions of speech recognition responses, see [Understanding recognition results](/docs/services/speech-to-text-icp/basic-response.html).
--   For an alphabetized list of all available parameters, including their status (generally available or beta) and supported languages, see the [Parameter summary](/docs/services/speech-to-text-icp/summary.html).

 The service returns all JSON response content in the UTF-8 character set.
+-   For an alphabetized list of all available speech recognition parameters, including their status (generally available or beta), supported languages, and supported interfaces, see the [Parameter summary](/docs/services/speech-to-text-icp/summary.html).

 ## Speaker labels
 {: #speaker_labels}

-The speaker labels feature is beta functionality that is available for US English and Japanese.
+The speaker labels feature is beta functionality that is available for US English, Japanese, and Spanish.
 {: note}

 Speaker labels identify which individuals spoke which words in a multi-participant exchange.
 (Labeling who spoke and when is sometimes referred to as *speaker diarization*.)
 You can use the information to develop a person-by-person transcript of an audio stream, such as contact to a call center.
 Or you can use it to animate an exchange with a conversational robot or avatar.
 For best performance, use audio that is at least a minute long.

 Speaker labels are optimized for two-speaker scenarios.
 They work best for telephone conversations that involve two people in an extended exchange.
 They can handle up to six speakers, but more than two speakers can result in variable performance.
-Two-person exchanges are typically conducted over narrowband media, but you can use speaker labels with the following models:
+Two-person exchanges are typically conducted over narrowband media, but you can use speaker labels with both narrowband and broadband models.

--   `en-US_NarrowbandModel` and `en-US_BroadbandModel`
--   `ja-JP_NarrowbandModel` and `ja-JP_BroadbandModel`

 To use the feature, you set the `speaker_labels` parameter to `true` for a recognition request; the parameter is `false` by default.
 The service identifies speakers by individual words of the audio.
 It relies on a word's start and end time to identify its speaker.
 Therefore, enabling speaker labels also forces the `timestamps` parameter to be `true` (see [Word timestamps](/docs/services/speech-to-text-icp/output.html#word_timestamps)).